p0lux/itemzer/championsgg-scraper-1.0/README.md

 - [X] Updating architecture
 - [ ] Create a module for getting the order of the spells
-- [ ] Create a package Pypi
+- [X] Create a package Pypi
-- [ ] Recup tout les runes et color uniquement les runes necessaires
+- [ ] Get all runes, and color only needed runes